 We are part of a strong community united in our dedication to improve the lives of those affected by Parkinson’s.

-The Lotte and John Hecht Memorial Foundation has two major objectives: investigation and support of complementary and alternative medicine, particularly in the treatment of cancer, and economic education that promotes the principles of a free market.
+The major objective of the Lotte & John Hecht Memorial Foundation is the investigation and support of innovative, complementary and alternative/adjunct approaches, particularly in the treatment of cancer.

 CHÉOS is a multidisciplinary health research centre founded to pursue excellence in research through the rigorous evaluation, interpretation and dissemination of health outcomes information.

-Established in 1998, the Centre is jointly affiliated with the Providence Health Care Research Institute (PHCRI) and the University of British Columbia (UBC) Faculty of Medicine, and is located in a teaching and research hospital in the heart of Vancouver, Canada.
+Established in 1998, the Centre is jointly affiliated with the Providence Research and the University of British Columbia (UBC) Faculty of Medicine, and is located in a teaching and research hospital in the heart of Vancouver, Canada.